How to Build a Merger Model

 Learn more in CFI’s Mergers and Acquisitions Course.

-The purpose of accretion/dilution analysis is to determine the effect of the target’s financial performance on the buyer’s Pro Forma Earnings per Share (EPS).
-A transaction is deemed accretive if the buyer’s expected EPS increases after acquiring the target company.
-Conversely, a transaction is viewed as dilutive if the buyer’s EPS declines after the merger.
+The purpose of accretion/dilution analysis is to determine the effect of the acquisition on the buyer’s Pro Forma Earnings per Share (EPS).
+A transaction is deemed accretive if the buyer’s EPS increases after acquiring the target company.
+Conversely, a transaction is viewed as dilutive if the buyer’s EPS declines as a result of the merger.
 The buyer should estimate the effect of the target’s financial performance on the company’s EPS before closing a deal.

 Key assumptions include: